Arab Suqrir: 1948 and aftermath

-On January 11, 1948, 'Arab Suqrir was subject to the first Haganah operational proposal to level a village.
+On January 11, 1948, 'Arab Sukrir was subject to the first Haganah operational proposal to level a village.
 An intelligence report reveals an official recommendation that "The village should be destroyed and some males from the same village should be murdered."
-According to Israeli historian Benny Morris, the report was issued as a result of the killing of eleven Haganah scouts outside patrol at Gan Yavne by militiamen from 'Arab Suqrir on January 9.
+According to Israeli historian Benny Morris, the report was issued as a result of the killing of eleven Haganah scouts outside patrol at Gan Yavne by militiamen from 'Arab Sukrir on January 9.
 The recommendation of leveling the village was endorsed by Haganah intelligence director Ziama Divon who said "the Arabs in the area expect a reprisal...
 A lack of response on our part will be interpreted as a sign of weakness."

 According to Palestinian historian Walid Khalidi, press accounts at the time told a different story.
 The New York Times quoted police sources saying that a party of Jews from nearby Yavne attacked "Wadi Sukrayr" with gunfire on January 9, adding that police arrived and counterattacked, resulting in the deaths of eight Arabs and twelve Jews.
 The Jaffa-based newspaper Filastin also reported an attack on the village on January 9.

 On January 20, the official order was issued with directives to "...
 Destroy the well... destroy the village completely, kill all the adult males, and destroy the reinforcements that arrive."
 However, when the operation was carried out on January 25, the women and children had already evacuated a few days prior and the roughly 30 men who had remained to guard the village after hearing of the approach by the Haganah.
 Morris writes that the Israelis destroyed the houses, two trucks, and the nearby well, citing a report that said "The village, apart from a few relics, no longer exists."
 The Associated Press reported that the Haganah bombed fifteen or twenty houses in an Arab village near Yibna, but gave no casualty figures and quoted informants that the bombing were in retaliation for attacks on Jewish convoys.

-The inhabitants of 'Arab Suqrir were angry that "no village dared to come to their help and they asked how could the Arabs fight this way."
+The inhabitants of 'Arab Sukrir were angry that "no village dared to come to their help and they asked how could the Arabs fight this way."
 Some villagers returned to the site soon after its destruction and finally left at the end of March.
 The village came under the control of Israel by the Haganah's Givati Brigade around May 10, 1948, at the start of Operation Barak, but the village was not physically destroyed until August 24–25 in Operation Nikayon.
 Following the war the area was incorporated into the State of Israel.

 Khalidi wrote that the village remains consist of "overgrown weeds, a few cactuses, and trees.
 Two houses remain standing.
 One of them is in a citrus grove and has a concrete frame and cinder block walls.
 On the top of the flat roof is an illiya."
-Two Jewish towns are currently located on the former land of 'Arab Suqrir: Nir Galim was established in 1949 and Ashdod was established in 1955.
+Two Jewish towns are currently located on the former land of 'Arab Sukrir: Nir Galim was established in 1949 and Ashdod was established in 1955.